Warm up this winter holiday with some cozy, spicy Mexican hot chocolate shots! Perfect for your next holiday party.

 So I’m imagining myself all ready for a holiday party waiting for friends to arrive at my door.
 I’ve got a big pot of hot chocolate on the stove.
 The fancy mugs are lined up in the serving tray with an assortment of pretty cookies.

 I am ready in my hostess apron to welcome them in from the cold… Nah!
 Who am I kidding?
 That is so not me or my friends.

 How about we spice things up a little to get the party started?
 I mean literally spice it up…like with cayenne and cinnamon.
 Oh and some tequila to really add some heat.
 I’m talking about fun, festive, Mexican Hot Chocolate Shots.
 That should warm them up!
 (Adults only of course.)

 While I love chocolate, a whole mug full of rich hot chocolate is a bit much for me.
-I get tired of the sweet taste and then I start craving all kinds of salty junk food which is never a good thing.
 This Mexican hot chocolate shots recipe is perfect to meet that sweet craving.
 It’s just the right amount of chocolate with a little something extra.

 Be sure to dress up your shot glasses so pretty that they can’t be refused.
 I’ve dipped the edges in dark chocolate and my favorite shimmering sugar crystals.
 You can also shave just a little chocolate on top of the marshmallows or use whipped cream instead of marshmallows.